GreaseMonk/android-timetable-core/README.md

 ## Benefits

--You only need the name of the plan, the person's name, and a start & end date.
+- You only need the name of the plan, the person's name, and a start & end date.
--No need for multi-dimensional arrays
+- No need for multi-dimensional arrays
--No need to calculate the X,Y / row,colum
+- No need to calculate the X,Y / row,colum
--Pannable in X and Y
+- Pannable in X and Y
--Optimized for best performance
+- Optimized for best performance

 # Usage